 - Are you familiar with local requirements and permits (if there are any)?

 - Can you help me find an appropriate location and design for my rain garden?

 - Can you help with drainage, infiltration, and soil requirements for placing a rain garden on my property?

 Yes.
-Both a rain garden and shoreline planting can be installed/built by yourself.
+A rain garden planting can be installed/built by yourself.
 Although it may take a little more digging to create the depression, rain gardens are no harder to install than a traditional perennial garden.
 If your shoreline area being planted is relatively small, it may be most economical for you to do the plantings yourself.

 Here is a list of references to help you with building your rain garden.

 Where can I get plants, drain tile, erosion control products and other supplies?

 Some rain garden and shoreline plants are carried by many local perennial nurseries, as native species are becoming more popular for home and commercial gardening.
 Other rain garden plants can be purchased from native plant nurseries.
 You may also choose to transplant some suitable plants in your yard, or you could get divisions from a friend.